|Women's High Jump||7||1312|

 Her first appearance on the big scene brought her seventh place in the European Junior Championships in 2005.
 Two years later, she finished right outside the podium at the European Under 23 Championships.
 In 2009 she was fourth at the Universiade, and eighth at the European Indoors.
 That year she set a personal best of 1.93, a result she had problems repeating for many years to come.

 “I trained hard and I kept improving, but there were so many tough moments.
 I had to face so many disappointments and frustrations.
 I have been disregarded many times.
-I had developed a fear of jumping and important people decided I’m not a long term prospect.
+I had developed a fear of jumping and important people decided I was not a long term prospect.
 They blamed me that my results weren’t stable enough.
 I had my high and lows, although the latter might have been more numerous for quite a while.
 And health wasn’t always my good friend,” Kamila admits.

 The worst period in her career came at the end of 2010.
-She just tried to make her peace with the memories of a very unsuccessful season – for no reason she had no major results to speak of – when she broke a bone in her foot during practice.
+She just tried to make peace with the memories of a very unsuccessful season – for no reason she had no major results to speak of – when she broke a bone in her foot during practice.
 Though any injury is an unlucky event, this one was special as the doctors couldn’t diagnose it properly.
 They applied the right treatment not earlier than in August the following year, when the whole 2011 outdoor season was over.
 When the foot finally healed, Kamila’s knee started bothering her.
 So in 2012, when all the athletes prepared for the London Olympics, Kamila’s centre of attention was her injured knee.

 “I tried very hard to keep my spirits high, but around that time I started to have doubts.
 I had to be honest with myself and answer the question, how long I’d be able to continue.
 I made my living as an athlete and without results there was no scholarship, no starting fees,” Kamila said.
 While she was still hesitating about her future, in the end of 2011 she got a job as a saleswoman in a drugstore.
 “It was supposed to be just temporarily, for the busy Christmas period, but I stayed for over half a year,” Lićwinko recalls.